-- It might sound painful but keep rotating the freezer goods, it keeps the freezer clean and you will have less forgotten and wasted goods at the bottom.
+- Keep rotating the freezer goods, it keeps the freezer clean and you will have less forgotten and wasted goods at the bottom.

 - To save time, trouble and space freeze the game in the way you are aiming to use it.
 For example, if you are going to make a rabbit stew, dice it up before freezing.

-- If you have multiple loose items then put them in a cardboard box for compact storage and stacking, for example 4 grouse fit nicely in a shoe box – and then you know exactly where they are.
+- If you have multiple loose items then put them wrapped in a container for compact storage and stacking.
+For example 4 grouse fit nicely in a shoe box – and then you know exactly where they are.

 - Keep a note on the freezer of what it contains… and keep it updated.